 Arizona Agriculture: Regarding groundwater use, what are some of our most optimal options to guard against overdraft of groundwater?

 I’m familiar with the Central Valley of California.
 They just passed a groundwater management act last year but all that act says is, you shall develop basin-by-basin rules to balance recharge with withdrawals and everyone is really petrified because it gives no baseline guarantees.
-Prior to the law you could drill as many wells as you wanted; you could put new land in production if you wanted.
+Prior to the

 That has simply not been the case with active management areas in Arizona for a long time now.
 Our area devoted to agriculture was capped and if it wasn’t in farming in that period just before 1980, it could never be farmed.